Modern and Contemporary Art and Design

 -

 Unlock the world of modern art from a global authority on the subject.
 Modern Art & Ideas from The Museum of Modern Art is designed for lifelong learners, students, professionals, and anyone seeking to build high-level critical thinking and visual literacy skills.
 This is not your typical art history course.
-You’ll learn about art through accessible and relevant thematic frameworks—Art & Identity, Places & Spaces, Transforming Everyday Objects, and Art & Society—to understand how artists have responded to the urgent issues of our time.
+You will learn about art through accessible and relevant thematic frameworks—Art & Identity, Places & Spaces, Transforming Everyday Objects, and Art & Society—to understand how artists have responded to the urgent issues of our time.
 You’ll hear from educators, curators, and other experts and go behind the scenes with interviews from world-class artists and designers to hear about their materials, processes, and sources of inspiration.
 Whether you're looking to broaden your cultural horizons or add a creative edge to your professional toolkit, join a diverse community of learners from around the world and start seeing the world through a new lens.
+Career Application: This course transforms the study of modern art into a professional toolkit for visual problem-solving and cultural analysis.
+By gaining fluency in thematic frameworks, you’ll develop the advanced critical thinking and lateral reasoning skills necessary to lead visual strategy in marketing, drive user-centric innovation in design, and navigate complex global perspectives in corporate communication.

 -